 While further research is needed, there’s evidence to suggest that diet may play a role in the development and severity of tinnitus.

-For example, this study found that higher fat intake was linked with an increased risk of tinnitus.
-Meanwhile, a higher intake of vitamin B12 was linked with a reduced risk.
-Experts believe this could be since high fat intake can affect the health of blood vessels, which are important for good hearing.
+For example, this study linked being overweight with tinnitus symptoms.
+Meanwhile, a higher intake of vitamin B12 is associated with a reduced risk.
+Experts believe this could be because high-fat intake can affect blood vessel health, which is important for good hearing.
+Other studies suggest that alcohol, caffeine, and salt can affect tinnitus.

-However, research into the link between diet and tinnitus is still ongoing.
+That said, research into the link between diet and tinnitus is still ongoing.
 Plus, evidence suggests that different people may experience different food triggers.
-For this reason, it can be helpful to keep a personal food diary to try and identify any links between your diet and symptoms.
+For this reason, it can be helpful to keep a food diary to try and identify any links between your diet and symptoms.

 Final thoughts…

 Tinnitus can be difficult and frustrating to live with.
-While there’s currently no cure, the good news is that various methods can help to manage symptoms – and, in some cases, tinnitus may clear up on its own.
+While there’s currently no cure, various methods can help to manage symptoms.
+If you’re concerned about your hearing health, it’s worth making an appointment with a GP or hearing specialist.

 Do you suffer from tinnitus, or know somebody who does?
 What do you find most useful for managing symptoms?
 We’d be interested to hear from you in the comments below.